-If you are disabled due to an accident or illness, you could be out of commission for weeks or even months, depending on your condition.
-During this time, you might find it very difficult to make your monthly mortgage payments.
+If a homeowner becomes disabled due to an accident or illness, he or she could be out of commission for weeks or even months, depending on their condition.
+During this time, it might be difficult to make monthly mortgage payments.

 Illness and Accident Exclusions

-The third type is typically more expensive than the first two, but it offers you comprehensive protection against unexpected setbacks in professional life, health problems, and periods of instability during which you might struggle to make your loan payments.
+The third type is typically more expensive than the first two, but it offers comprehensive protection against unexpected setbacks in professional life, health problems, and periods of instability during which it is a struggle to make loan payments.

 The specific deferred period as well as other related conditions might differ from one insurance company to another.